How to buy the best Nespresso machine

 Shopping for a Nespresso machine but not sure how to choose?
 Our guide explains how to find the perfect model for you, whatever your budget.

-Nespresso machines all use the same Nespresso coffee capsules, but that doesn't necessarily mean they all make coffee to the same standard.
+Nespresso machines all use one of two Nespresso coffee capsule types - Original or Vertuo - but that doesn't necessarily mean they all make coffee to the same standard.
 We explain the differences between budget models and premium alternatives and how to choose the right one for you.

 It's not just the quality of the coffee you need to think about, when choosing a Nespresso machine, though we have found variation between models in our tests.
 Some Nespresso machines come with built-in milk frothers or milk frothing accessories to make cappuccinos, while others just brew a super-fast espresso to ensure you're not left hanging around for your caffeine fix.